MicroStrategy/mstrio/cran-comments.md

 ## Submission details
 This submission contains enhancements to the package and an interactive web application for RStudio that is accessed by the RStudio 'Addins' menu and is rendered within the RStudio 'Viewer' pane.

+(28-Oct-2019) This amends previous submission by reducing package size to <5 MB.

 ## Test environments
 * local OS macOS 10, R 3.6.1